doodlesbykumbi/conjur-in-go/README.md

 Currently supports
 + authn, authz, secret retrieval

-Like Conjur in Ruby, this server uses the data key to decrypt all the things (secrets, tokenSigningPrivateKey etc.) from the database.
+Like Conjur in Ruby, this server uses the datakey to decrypt/encrypt all the things (secrets, tokenSigningPrivateKey etc.) from and to the database.

 Authn, though it doesn't verify your api key it allows you to assume the user you pass in.
 Like Conjur the account needs an associated tokenSigningPrivateKey in the slosilo keystore.